paulbuis/HelloJavaGradleGitHub/README.md

 is used as an IDE.

-The IDE is cross-platform and this project is configured to use Gradle (installed on the student's machine by IntelliJ) which ensures a cross-platform build and test environment is available.
+The IDE is cross-platform and this project is configured to use [Gradle](https://gradle.org/).
+The `gradlew` scripts will install an appropriate version of gradle into a subdirectory of the users home directory (if a copy is not already present) to ensure a cross-platform build and test environment is available.
+Note that students do not need to install or configure Gradle.

 Note that the `.idea` directory with ItelliJ-specific settings is *not* part of the repository since it would contain details